gcassel/handbook/guides/contributor_cohort.md

 We had 20 participants and 4 hosts opt in and have had 2 extra participants join since the initial invitation.

 ## Week 0 (November 7)
 - start [Loomio group](https://www.loomio.org/g/QsziFDLV/enspiral-contributor-cohort) and invite all the folks who opted in
-- launch an [Introduction Thread](https://www.loomio.org/d/8QBWh3VM/introductions) with a proposal of 7 days and prompt of
+- checkin: introductions - launch an [Introduction Thread](https://www.loomio.org/d/8QBWh3VM/introductions) with a proposal of 7 days and prompt of
   - Why did you join Enspiral in the first place?
   - How did you spend most of your time last week?
   - What outcomes would you like from the cohort experiment?